 Law enforcement agencies have adopted the use of body cameras a long time ago, but a global awakening has been happening where professionals from many other lines of work started to realize the importance of such devices.
 A vast list of other occupations require close attention and revision of facts for quality or security purposes, and that’s why body camera manufacturers have, lately, been getting inquiries from non-law enforcement professionals.
 Unfortunately, many of these companies haven’t yet realized the opportunities this new market presents and still produce body cameras exclusively for law enforcement.
 Continue reading “Here’s why non-Law Enforcement professionals are buying body cameras”

 Artificial Intelligence is a highly-advanced technology that is guaranteed to generate a lot of buzz around anything it touches, and it couldn’t be any different with police body cameras.
 Some of the major police camera manufacturers have started investing in such technology in an attempt to facilitate police work, but some people have a different perspective on the matter.

 Body cameras are considered to be luxury goods by many people, but when it comes to police body cameras, it’s a different story.
-Nowadays, with all this hatred towards police officers and social media to ignite it even more, officers need to have body cameras on them at all times, not only to protect themselves against false accusations, but also to protect citizens in case of police misconduct.
+With all this hatred towards police officers we have seen lately, and social media to ignite it even more, officers need to have body cameras on them at all times, not only to protect themselves against false accusations, but also to protect citizens in case of police misconduct.